fggo/html/README.md

 ### how forms work
 1. user fills in a form and press submit btn
 2. name and value pair of each form control is sent to the server
-3. server processes info using lang like PHP, C#, VB.net, Java <br/> and stores info in a database.
+3. server processes info using lang like PHP, C#, VB.net, Java and stores info in a database.
-4. server creates a new page to send back to the brower <br/> based on the info received
+4. server creates a new page to send back to the brower based on the info received

 ### form structure
 1. action: url for the page on the server receiving submitted info
-2. method : get(action url + form val added at the end), <br/> post(val is sent in what are knownas HTTP headers)
+2. method : get(action url + form val added at the end)<br/> post(val is sent in what are known as HTTP headers)
-  * get for short forms (such as search boxes)
+  * get: short forms (such as search boxes)
-  * get for retrieving data from web server, not seding info that <br/> should be added to or deleted from database
+  * get: when retrieving data from web server, not sending info that <br/> should be added to or deleted from database
-  * get method is default (when method attr is not used)
+  * get:  default (when method attr is not used)

-  * post for forms that allow users to upload a file
+  * post: forms that allow users to upload a file
-  * post for very long forms
+  * post: long forms
-  * post for forms containing sensitive data (pw)
+  * post: containing sensitive data (pw)
-  * post for forms that add info to or deletee info from a database
+  * post: forms that add or delete info from a database
 3. id: identify the form distinctly from other elements on the page

 ```html